-- Operating models: Federated structures are the most dominant operating model for EERM, underpinned by centers of excellence and shared services.
+- Operating model: Federated structures are the most dominant operating model for EERM, underpinned by centers of excellence and shared services.

-- Technology: Organisations are streamlining and standardising EERM technology across diverse operating units.
+- Technology: Organizations are streamlining and standardising EERM technology across diverse operating units.

-- Affiliate and subcontractor risk: Organisations have poor oversight of the risks posed by their third parties’ subcontractors and affiliates.
+- Subcontractor and affiliate risk: Organizations have poor oversight of the risks posed by their third parties’ subcontractors and affiliates.

-For many organisations, their third-party ecosystem, or ‘extended enterprise’, is an important source of business value and strategic advantage.
-However, as the reliance on third parties continues to grow, so do the associated risks, bringing potential reputational damage and regulatory action.
+For many organizations, their third-party ecosystem, or ‘extended enterprise,’ is an important source of business value and strategic advantage.
+However, as the reliance on third-parties continues to grow, so do the associated risks, bringing potential reputational damage and regulatory action.